 Related article: Are Audio Amplifiers Analog Or Digital Devices?

 Amplifier Power Requirement Specifications

-Now that we know why amplifiers need power, let’s have a look at a few amplifier power requirement specifications.
+Now that we know why amplifiers need power, let's look at a few amplifier power requirement specifications.

-In this sections, we’ll look at the following amplifiers:
+In this section, we'll look at the following amplifiers:

 - Crown Audio XLi 2500 (solid-state stereo power amplifier)

 - Heritage Audio 1084 (single channel microphone preamplifier/EQ)

 - Rockford Fosgate Power T600-4 (car power amplifier)